 What if something goes wrong?

 A family member may in very specific circumstances retain their right of residence if the EU citizen dies, leaves the State or obtains a divorce/annulment.
-A family member may also retain the right of residence if they have been the victim of domestic violence.
+A family member may also retain the right of residence if they have been the victim of domestic abuse.
 An application for retention of a residence card (EU5) would be made in those circumstances.

 Longer term residency